adswerve/google_analytics_flattener_ga4/README.md

     * Cloud Deployment Manager V2 API
     * Cloud Functions API
     * Identity and Access Management (IAM) API
+    * Cloud Scheduler API (if you need to flatten intraday tables)

 4. As the installing user for **[PROJECT_ID]**, grant the following pre-defined IAM roles to **[PROJECT_NUMBER]**@cloudservices.gserviceaccount.com (built in service account) otherwise deployment will fail with